Skip to main content

 This as much applies to the exterior as much as the interior.
 As we mentioned above, there are a number of things that will damage the paint on your car like snow, ice, dirt and salt.
 Salt is also corrosive to the underside of your car and can cause expensive damage if left too long.
 While handwashing your car in freezing temperatures may not seem like the most tempting thing to do at the weekends, it sure beats a hefty garage bill!

-Likewise with the interior of your car, a tidy car is less attractive to opportunistic thieves – especially at this time of year.
+Likewise with the interior of your car, a tidy car is less attractive to opportunistic thieves – especially at this time of year when cold temperatures make people less alert.

 Watch your window wipers